-The AGC Gain can be set to a value from 0 to 7.9.
+The AGC gain can be set to a value from 0 to 7.99.
 The AGC Gain Register holds a 12-bit number that corresponds to the required gain.
 The first three MSBs hold the gain integer value while the remaining nine bits hold the gain fractional value.
+The new AGC multiplier is latched when the MSB register is written to.
 Example: The user requires a gain of 3.65.